 Because there is no way to know how much he ultimately liquidated, and when, I opted to assume for the purposes of the prior simulated calculations that he simply held the entire 1960 bullion balance static. (i.e. I ignore the liquidation of 2.8 kg.)

-That Sraffa seemingly chose to put a substantial portion of his net worth into bullion will likely strike the modern reader as perverse.
+That Sraffa chose to put a substantial portion of his net worth into bullion will likely strike the modern reader as strange.
 But Sraffa was a man who had studied the depredations of Italian post war inflation, as well as the devaluations of pegged currencies against bullion.
 Moreover, he was well acquainted with the problems and malfeasances of Italian banking.

-But the above calculations are by no means perfect.
+The above calculations are by no means perfect.

 There is the weight discrepancy (120 kg of bullion in actuality vs 130 kg of bullion in our simulated account) and the issue of the ~ £4000 cash drag in the originally modelled trading account.